AN 044: Aligning LVDS Clock and Data Signals in Trion Devices

 RX Center-Aligned

-The connection type for the LVDS RX clock lane is required to set to
+The connection type for the LVDS RX clock lane must be set to pll_clkin.

-- Data rate must be less than or equal to the maximum toggle rate stated in the data sheet.
+For the frequency, phase, and clock settings, the data rate must be less than or equal to the maximum toggle rate for center-aligned configuration (follows the device data sheet).

 |---|---|---|